Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 According to the World Health Organization (WHO), injuries are among the leading causes of death and disability in the world, and they are the leading cause of preventable death in travelers.
-Among travelers, data show that injuries are one of the leading causes for consulting a physician, hospitalization, repatriation, and death.
-Worldwide, injuries are the leading cause of death for young people aged 15–29 years.
-Estimates have reported that 18%–24% of deaths among travelers in foreign countries are caused by injuries.
-Infectious diseases accounted for only 2% of deaths to travelers abroad.
-Contributing to the injury toll while traveling are exposure to unfamiliar and perhaps risky environments, differences in language and communications, less stringent product safety and vehicle standards, unfamiliar rules and regulations, a carefree holiday or vacation spirit leading to more risk-taking behavior, and overreliance on travel and tour operators to protect one’s safety and security.
+An estimated 18%–24% of deaths among travelers in foreign countries are caused by injuries, compared with only 2% of deaths caused by infectious diseases.
+Contributing to the injury toll while traveling are unfamiliar and perhaps risky environments, differences in language and communications, less stringent product safety and vehicle standards, unfamiliar rules and regulations, and a carefree holiday or vacation spirit leading to more risk-taking behavior.

-From 2011 through 2013, an estimated 2,466 US citizens died from non-natural causes, such as injuries and violence, while in foreign countries (excluding deaths occurring in the wars in Iraq and Afghanistan).
-Motor vehicle crashes—not crime or terrorism—are the number 1 killer of healthy US citizens living, working, or traveling in foreign countries.
-From 2011 through 2013, 621 Americans died in road traffic crashes abroad (25% of all non-natural deaths to US citizens abroad).
-Another 555 were victims of homicide (23%), 392 committed suicide (16%), and 309 were victims of drowning (13%) (Figure 2-02).
-Other less common but serious injuries are related to natural disasters, aviation accidents, drugs, terrorism, falls, burns, and poisoning.
+In 2013 and 2014, an estimated 1,670 US citizens died from nonnatural causes, such as injuries and violence, while in foreign countries (excluding deaths occurring in the wars in Iraq and Afghanistan).
+Motor vehicle crashes—not crime or terrorism—are the number 1 killer of healthy US citizens living, working, or traveling overseas.
+In 2013 and 2014, 456 Americans died in road traffic crashes abroad (27% of nonnatural deaths).
+Another 350 were victims of homicide (21%), 286 committed suicide (17%), and 220 drowned (13%) (Figure 2-02).

-If a traveler is seriously injured, emergency care may not be available or acceptable by US standards.
+If a traveler is seriously injured in a foreign country, emergency care may not be available or acceptable by US standards.
 Trauma centers capable of providing optimal care for serious injuries are uncommon outside urban areas in many foreign destinations.
 Travelers should be aware of the increased risk of certain injuries while traveling or residing abroad, particularly in developing countries, and be prepared to take preventive steps.

 ROAD TRAFFIC INJURIES

-Globally, an estimated 3,300 people are killed each day, including 720 children, in road traffic crashes involving cars, buses, motorcycles, bicycles, trucks, and pedestrians.
+Globally, an estimated 3,300 people, including 720 children, are killed each day in road traffic crashes involving cars, buses, motorcycles, bicycles, trucks, and pedestrians.
 Annually, 1.24 million are killed and 20–50 million are injured in traffic crashes—a number likely to double by 2030.
-Although only 53% of the world’s vehicles are in developing countries, >90% of road traffic casualties occur in these countries.
+Although only 53% of the world’s vehicles are in developing countries, more than 90% of road traffic casualties occur in these countries.

-According to Department of State data, road traffic crashes are the leading cause of injury deaths to US citizens while abroad (Figure 2-02).
-Of the 621 US citizens killed in road traffic crashes from 2011 through 2013, approximately 110 (18%) deaths involved motorcycles.
-Unlike in the United States, in many countries, 2- and 3-wheeled vehicles outnumber cars, and travelers unfamiliar with driving or riding motorcycles may be at higher risk of crashing.
-Most non-natural American deaths in Thailand and Vietnam, popular travel destinations, were related to motorcycle use.
-Motorcycle use is also dangerous for travelers in countries where motorcycles are not the primary mode of transportation.
-The reported rate of motorbike injuries in Bermuda is much higher in tourists than in the local population, and the rate is highest in people aged 50–59 years.
-Motor vehicle rentals in Bermuda and some other small Caribbean islands are typically limited to motorbikes for tourists, possibly contributing to the higher rates of motorbike injuries.
-Loss of vehicular control, unfamiliar equipment, and inexperience with motorized 2-wheelers contributed to crashes and injuries, even at speeds <30 miles per hour.
+According to US Department of State data, road traffic crashes are the leading cause of injury deaths to US citizens while abroad (Figure 2-02).
+Motorcycle use is a risk factor for road traffic crashes; in 2013 and 2014, approximately 20% of road traffic deaths while abroad involved motorcycles.
+Road deaths per million trips are highest in Thailand and Vietnam, and most American deaths were related to motorcycle use in these countries.
+The reported rate of motorbike injuries in Bermuda is much higher in tourists than in the local population, and the rate is highest among those aged 50–59 years.
+Motor vehicle rentals for tourists in Bermuda and some other small Caribbean islands are typically limited to motorbikes, possibly contributing to the higher rates of motorbike injuries.
+Loss of vehicular control, unfamiliar equipment, and inexperience with motorized 2-wheelers contribute to crashes and injuries, even at speeds <30 miles per hour.

 |Road Traffic Crashes|